The Level Index

 Amazon FBA

-Median net margin
+Median gross margin (directional, self-reported)

 Etsy / Marketplace